 Conduct a public involvement program that creates opportunities for citizens to participate in the SWMP.
 This can include involving the public in planning and implementation of activities.
-These activities can include such things as Adopt-A-Stream, Adopt-A-Road, Rivers Alive, storm drain stenciling, stakeholder advisory committees, comprehensive planning committees, etc. The
+These activities can include such things as Adopt A Stream, Adopt A Road, Rivers Alive, storm drain stenciling, stakeholder advisory committees, comprehensive planning committees, etc. The proposed program must be described in the SWMP and the activities conducted during the reporting period must be documented in the Annual Report.
+Consider posting the SWMP on the permittee's website, where feasible.

-For those permittees with a population less than 10,000 at the time of the permit issuance, the public education program must contain a minimum of two activities.
-For those permittees with a population greater than 10,000 at the time of this permit issuance, the public education program must contain a minimum of four activities.
+For those permittees with a population less than 10,000 at the time of the permit issuance, the public involvement program must contain a minimum of two activities.
+For those permittees with a population greater than 10,000 at the time of this permit issuance, the public involvement program must contain a minimum of four activities.

-SWMP Component Measurable Goals SWMP Component 1.
-Public Involvement Program 1.a Evaluate your existing program to ensure that it meets the needs of your community.
-Implement, and revise, if necessary, the public involvement program described in the SWMP.
-The Public Involvement Program must include activities chosen from the following list, or other activities proposed for EPD approval: Stream cleanup (e.g. Rivers Alive); Great American Cleanup; Citizen hotline; Citizen science/volunteer monitoring (e.g. Adopt-A-Stream); Adopt-A-Road; Storm drain marking; Household hazardous waste disposal event; Local stormwater management panel; Comprehensive planning committees; Pet waste stations.
+SWMP Component Measurable Goals

+1. Public Involvement Program 1.a Evaluate your existing program to ensure

+that it meets the needs of your community.

+Implement, and revise, if necessary, the public

+involvement program described in the SWMP.

+The Public Involvement Program must include

+activities chosen from the following list, or

+other activities proposed for EPD approval:

+Stream cleanup (e.g. Rivers Alive);

+Great American Cleanup;

+• Citizen hotline;

+Citizen science/volunteer monitoring

+(e.g. Adopt-A-Stream);

+Adopt-A-Road;

+Storm drain marking;

+Household hazardous waste disposal

+event;

+• Recycling event;

+Local stormwater management panel;

+Comprehensive planning committees;

+Stakeholder Advisory committees;

+• Pet waste stations.

+- Ter made stations.

 1.b.
-The measurable goal must be specified for each BMP-activity.
-Each BMP activity must be executed at least once during the reporting period.
+The measurable goal must be specified for

+each BMP activity.
+Each BMP activity must be

+executed at least once during the reporting

+period.

 1.c.
-Details and documentation of each activity implementation must be provided in each annual report.
+Details and documentation of each activity

+implementation must be provided in each

+annual report.